berlioz-the/katacoda-scenarios/first-local-app/step3.md

 `berlioz local build-run`{{execute}}

-This process would take a couple of minutes to execute the first time.
-While this is happening a quick guide on what is going on:
+When running the first time, this process would take a couple of minutes to complete.
+While this is happening a quick guide on what is happening right now:
-* Berlioz identifes service definitions and Docker files,
+* Berlioz identifes service definitions and corresponding Docker files,
 * Berlioz builds Docker images,
 * Berlioz pulls Grafana, Prometheus, Jaeger and HAProxy docker images,
 * Berlioz runs services from sample project,